 9 credits total (3 courses, including writing requirement or scholarly equivalent)

-- Successful completion of Graduate Seminar in Africana Studies (required course; offered every 3rd semester.
-Next offering: SPRING 2021).
+- Successful completion of Graduate Seminar in Africana Studies (required course; currently offered every spring.
+Next offering: SPRING 2023).

 - Successful completion of two electives outside the student’s home discipline approved for the Africana Studies certificate; substitutions to be approved by the Certificate Director.
 Students may petition for previously taken courses to be credited towards the certificate pending approval by the Certificate Director.